-New Zealand is one of my favourite destinations, and the premiere of the first part of the new Hobbit trilogy is the perfect excuse to go back to the land of jaw-dropping backdrops and fantastical landscapes.
+New Zealand is one of my favorite destinations, and the premiere of the first part of the new Hobbit trilogy is the perfect excuse to go back to the land of jaw-dropping backdrops and fantastical landscapes.

-To find the perfect locations, five helicopters went out to comb the islands, Apocalypse Now style.
-As a result, some of the selected spots are a bit out of reach for the common tourist, but also of difficult access for all the equipment and crew required for a such a large production.
+As a result, some of the selected spots are a bit out of reach for the common tourist, but also of difficult access for all the equipment and crew required for such a large production.

-Before the release of the movie it was not entirely clear where The Hobbit was filmed or exactly how the locations were used.
-Basically, our sources were the production video blog and the map that you will find at the end.
-Now finally we have most of the answers, and we could update this post with more accurate information:
+Before the release of the first part of the trilogy, it was not entirely clear where The Hobbit was filmed or exactly how the locations were used.

-Earnslaw Burn is perhaps the most spectacular of all the locations in The Hobbit.
 You will find this valley of waterfalls and melting glaciers in Glenorchy, north of Queenstown.
-Image courtesy of Heliworks Queenstown Helicopters

 This awesome place is set to represent the Anduin Valley of Middle-earth.